oqtane/oqtane.framework/README.md

 # Latest Release

-[5.1.1](https://github.com/oqtane/oqtane.framework/releases/tag/v5.1.1) was released on Apr 16, 2024 and is primarily a stabilization release, including a variety of improvements to the Static Server-Side Rendering support for Blazor in .NET 8.
+[5.1.2](https://github.com/oqtane/oqtane.framework/releases/tag/v5.1.2) was released on May 28, 2024 and is primarily a stabilization release, including a variety of improvements to the Static Server-Side Rendering support for Blazor in .NET 8.
 This release includes 40 pull requests by 6 different contributors, pushing the total number of project commits all-time to over 5200.
 The Oqtane framework continues to evolve at a rapid pace to meet the needs of .NET developers.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Foqtane%2Foqtane.framework%2Fmaster%2Fazuredeploy.json)